 For any questions regarding the admission requirements, please contact the lecturer.

 While attention spans seem to grow shorter, information is growing in quantity and complexity.
 This is why clarity in communication and the creation of compelling visualizations is more important than ever, regardless of your disciplinal background.
-At the same time, it is equally important to understand the design choices and data processing that underlie common forms of information visualizations.
-This course offers the technical and critical skills needed to read, collect and visualize the types of data that is central to a range of humanity studies.
+At the same time, it is equally important to understand the visual rhetoric and data processing that underlie common information visualizations.
+This course offers the technical and critical skills needed to read, collect and visualize the types of data that is central to a range of humanity studies, with a specific focus on network and spatial (GIS) approaches.

-Students will be introduced to the software tools and best practices for designing, organizing, and managing data and the strategies for creating visualizations and digital presentations that effectively convey complex issues.
-Readings are drawn from a variety of fields in the humanities as well as information design, databases, geography, and network sciences.
+Students will be introduced to the software tools and best practices for creating, organizing, and managing quantitative and qualitative data and the strategies for creating visualizations and digital presentations that effectively convey complex issues.
+Readings are drawn from fields such as digital humanities, info, network, and spatial visualization, cognitive psychology, and media studies.

 At the end of this course, you will: